Hiroaki-Okada/grrm-analysis/README.md

 ### cut_AFIR_path_for_LUP.py
 Cut out specified regions of the AFIR path to reduce the cost of LUP calculations.

+### eq_clustering.py
+Read xxx_EQ_list.log and cluster EQs based on the difference of distance matrices.

 ### gen_xyz_from_opt_log.py
 Generate an xyz file (for Chemcraft) from a ITR of GRRM log file.
 FrozenAtoms are also written.